Colts hire Kansas City's Ballard as general manager

 Like Grigson, Ballard worked with coach Andy Reid.
 And like Grigson, the move comes after most teams had already announced offseason coaching and front office changes.

+''I am so thankful to Mr. Irsay and his entire family for this opportunity to join the Colts organization,'' Ballard said. ''I appreciate everyone who has been involved in the search process.
+I look forward to working with (coach) Chuck (Pagano) and his staff, the personnel staff, and all the outstanding Colts employees.

-Irsay has already said he expects coach Chuck Pagano to be back next season.
+Irsay has already said he expects Pagano back on the sideline next season.

 Ballard was chosen from a pool of six candidates, each of whom interviewed with Irsay during the week.
 Ballard reportedly was brought in for a second interview this weekend.

 The former University of Wisconsin football player began his front office career as an area scout with the Chicago Bears.
-After 12 seasons in Chicago, he was hired by the Chiefs.
+In 2012, he became the Bears' director of pro scouting.
+Kansas City hired him the next season, and he became a prime candidate around the league.

+Ballard also was an assistant coach at Texas A&M-Kingsville from 1994-2000.
+He finished his college career as a student assistant for the Badgers after multiple knee injuries ended his playing career.

 But he also now build a young, improving offense that includes one of the league's best young quarterbacks in Andrew Luck, a Pro Bowl receiver in T.Y.
 Hilton and a young offensive line that played its best football over the last month of the season.